Muisca economy: Redistributive system

 The Muisca chiefs accumulated, through various means, an accumulated surplus that was not, contrary to colonial chronicler's claims, used for personal enrichment, but distributed during feasts on special occasions.
 This process, falsely translated as "tribute" by the Spanish authorities (in search of pre-hispanic equivalents to colonial-era tribute), was called tamsa, a word implying circulation of products from below to above and from above to below.
 This distributing role serves to maintain the chief's prestige and legitimacy, while establishing new relations.
 Similarly, the goodsstocked in the chief's houses were mainly used for religious purposes.
 This situation caused conflict between chiefs for prestige and legitimacy.

-Feasts are organized for the re-construction oof each individual's house, according to their means, but the main event of feasts, linked to the muisca agricultural calendar, was the construction of the chief's "enclosure", which can surround the entire settlement.
+Feasts are organized for the re-construction of each individual's house, according to their means, but the main event of feasts, linked to the muisca agricultural calendar, was the construction of the chief's "enclosure", which can surround the entire settlement.
 Other occasions for tamsa were other religious ceremonies (besides ritual construction) or war.
 This distributing function, however, was not institutionalized, and chiefs still profited from their role as temporary administrators of goods.
 Additionally, this system wasn't reciprocal, as reciprocity was only practiced between members of the elite.